On This Page

 For more information, download the PEI Grantee Billing Overview.

 All users of the Prevention and Early Intervention Reporting System (PEIRS) are required to complete an IT cybersecurity training on an annual basis.
-To meet this requirement, PEI has created a GoToWebinar training approved by the Department of Information Resources.
+To meet this requirement, PEI offers a training created and hosted by Texas Health and Human Services.
+This training is approved by the Department of Information Resources.

 To learn more, visit the Cybersecurity Training page.